Killoe Young Emmets

 Killoe Young Emmets (Irish: Emmet Óg Cill Eo) is a Gaelic Football and Ladies Gaelic Football club based in Killoe, County Longford, Ireland.
-Killoe are the current Longford Senor and Junior Football champions and the club is also referred to by the Irish 'Emmet Óg' or by 'Killoe Emmet Óg'.
+Killoe are the 2025 Longford Senior and Junior Football champions.
+The club is also referred to by the Irish 'Emmet Óg' or by 'Killoe Emmet Óg'.
 Organised Gaelic Games in the Parish of Killoe can trace its origins back to 1889 and the formation of the Killoe Erins Pride GAA club.

 Following a long period of no competition in Longford during the 1890s and early 1900s, the GAA was revived in Killoe in 1903 with the emergence of a club bearing the name Killoe Young Emmets.
 Killoe then competed in revived Senior Football Championship which was organised in 1904 and completed in 1905 and was the first official competition held in Longford since 1891.
 Killoe Young Emmets has won 15 Longford Senior Football Championship titles and 1 Longford Senior Hurling Championship title and has a thriving youth section called Killoe Óg which was formed in 1975, while the Killoe Ladies club was formed in 1980.